amirkdv/biseqt/README.md

 * Perform assembly on condensed sequences.
 * Move seed expansion from Python to C.
 * Switch to `igraph` for cycle processing; `networkx` gets slow quickly.
-* Separate cycle breaking from finding the overlap graph (for convenience in debugging large simulations).
 * Simulations:

     * Test on larger data sets (requires speedup).